 How your business is taxed depends on many factors, such as its nexus.
 If you own or work for a company that requires its employees to travel frequently on business, you need to be very careful to avoid having your business or your earnings taxed in multiple states.

 Dual residency in states outside of California is not exempt from multi-state taxation.
-This scenario also has its share of complicated tax rules.
+This scenario also has its share of complicated tax rules and income tax credits.

 How “Residency” is Defined

 There is an individual issue related to residency that is important, particularly to officers or owners of companies.
 As you may know, there are multi-state issues with companies.
 There are also multi-state issues with people, but in comparison, companies don't move quite as easily or as frequently.

 A company’s nexus is going to be where its officers live and where the inventory is stored, their base of operations and where they have incorporated it.
 However, people move around a lot, so there are situations where residency issues creep up on people who live in different states from where their companies are located or are frequent travelers.